Need support with your download?

-New versions of NVDA drop roughly every three months, so four updates a year.
+New versions of NVDA drop roughly every three months, so usually around four updates a year.
 A lot of work goes in behind the scenes before each release.
 Here’s a quick overview:

 - First someone creates an issue on Github for a new feature or bug fix.

 - This gets “triaged” and assigned a priority to ensure the most urgent issues can be dealt with first.

 - When a new feature is added or a bug fixed, it first goes into an “Alpha” build for testing.
 A new feature in an Alpha build may not be completely stable and may even cause other unexpected side effects.
 It is important for a few users to try it on different machines and confirm that it works as expected.
 A feature is in the Alpha branch for at least a fortnight for testing.
 In the meantime, other issues are being worked on and new alpha builds are regularly released with changes and updates.

 - A month or so before a new release, the next step is to put the feature into a “Beta” build.
 Beta builds have features which are a little more polished and closer to release.
 If no major issues are identified then it is considered ready to go in the next stable version.
 We don’t encourage most users to run Alpha or Beta builds as their only version of NVDA.
 You can download Alpha or Beta builds from our snapshots page.
 The snapshots page is at: https://www.nvaccess.org/files/nvda/snapshots/

 - A few weeks before a new version comes out, we “freeze” builds.
 After this point, there can’t be any changes which will affect text strings such as messages.
 Freezing lets our translators ensure their language is up to date in time for the next release.